adamhisel/personal/README.md

 Project 3: Stat Sheet Stuffer - Android App implementation using written in Java through Android Studio (Frontend) and IntelliJ (Backend).
 My team and I made a basketball stat-tracking app for teams to use.

+Project 4: Pokemon Game - C++ Implementation of a retro Pokemon game using ASCII values as the attributes in the game.

 **Skills**

 My skill set includes: